FuelLabs/fuelup/docs/src/concepts/channels/latest.md

 ### Understanding the `latest` workflow

+> **Note**
+>
-_Note: Reading the information below is only really necessary if you wish to contribute to the workflows or want a deeper understanding on how channels are updated._
+> Reading the information below is only really necessary if you wish to contribute to the workflows or want a deeper understanding on how channels are updated.

 The entrypoint of the scheduled workflow is within `index-versions.yml`.
 We run the Rust script `compare-versions` to collect versions of `forc` and `fuel-core` to be tested.
 These versions are filtered for incompatible versions prior to being used as a JSON string input to `test-toolchain-compatibility.yml`, where the testing occurs.